 Fernando Fernán Gómez,

 Butterfly is a suspense/horror hybrid about NICK COLE, a straight-to-video horror director who is kidnapped by, LANEY, an over zealous fan, determined to impress him with her own film ...
 See full summary »

 Orson Welles, as judge Rauch, holds a lengthy trial against Jess Tyler, a caretaker deserted by his wife ten years before, who's accused of improper relations with his daughter Kady. ...
 See full summary »

 A chronicle of a group of friends in rural France in 1918.
-Garris and Riton live in Marais, a quiet region along the banks of Loire river.
+Garris and Riton live in the marshlands along the banks of the Loire river.
 Riton is afflicted with a bad-tempered wife and three ...
 See full summary »

 This is the story of a young girl named Elsa who was raised by a single mother (Isabelle) in the city.
 Isabelle and Elsa begin the film moving in next door to an elderly man who collects butterflies (Julien).
 Isabelle who "spends a lot of time with her friends" does not pay much attention to her daughter who walks home because her mother forgot to pick her up from school.
 After meeting her new neighbor, Elsa finds out about the butterflies and in short annoys Julien for a while.
 Julien receives a mystery package from a fellow entomologist.
 Julien sets out on his annual attempt to find a rare species of butterfly that he had once promised his son he would find (son dead) in the French country side, specifically a region known as Vercors.
 Elsa stows away in his car.
 After being discovered she convinces him to let her come to Vercors with him.
 They bond while hiking and camping until Julien, who is initially annoyed by Elsa, near the end of the film seems to have a ...
 Written by